 Then I passed out.

 It turned out the lion did actually escape from the zoo.
 One of the staff had failed to ensure its enclosure was properly secure before closing for the night.
-CCTV captured the lion calmly walking out and then it followed the 4km road leading to the school.
+CCTV captured the lion calmly walking out and then it followed the backroads leading to the school — remaining out of sight.
 The zoo and the police weren’t entirely sure what led the cat to the school in particular.
 Someone joked it was curiosity.
-Seeing how I actually almost was killed, I didn’t find that reference particularly amusing.
 A small-scale investigation was held through the night and into the following morning, right before graduation.
 There wasn’t much to be discovered, apart from a large pile of refrigerated meat that had vanished from the canteen’s kitchen, explaining the blood around the lion’s mouth before we had our final encounter.

 I didn’t get on with them either.
 Until I learned that for whatever reason, I would risk my life to save theirs.